How are MEA dues determined?

 MEA dues are set by delegates to the MEA Representative Assembly in conjunction with adoption of the MEA budget.

-Per MEA governance documents, the MEA active membership fee “shall be one and one-half percent (1.5%) of each member’s contractual salary/wage for the prior year ending June 30 earned for work in a bargaining unit represented by MEA or one of its affiliates provided that the active membership fee shall not exceed six hundred forty dollars ($640).
+For 2015-16, per MEA governance documents, the MEA active membership fee “shall be one and one-half percent (1.5%) of each member’s contractual salary/wage for the prior year ending June 30 earned for work in a bargaining unit represented by MEA or one of its affiliates provided that the active membership fee shall not exceed six hundred forty-five dollars ($645).

 It is important to note that the Representative Assembly has the authority to set a new percentage and cap (maximum dues) each year at its spring meeting.

 How are NEA dues determined?

 NEA dues are set by national level governance documents.

 Per the NEA Bylaws, the NEA full-time membership fee shall be ".00225 times the national average annual salary of classroom teachers in the public elementary and secondary schools (rounded to the nearest dollar) plus .00055 of the national average annual salary of classroom teachers in the public elementary and secondary schools (rounded to the nearest dollar) to be allocated to the UniServ grants according to the policy of the NEA Board of Directors."
 The dues are based on prior year salary data.

 Dues for ESP members are determined based upon the national average annual salary of school employees in educational support positions, but in no event shall the dues be less than one-half the active dues for classroom teachers.

 For 2015-16, full-time EA NEA dues are $185; full-time ESP are $111.50.